OF 23,000 UK PROFESSORS ONLY 35

 programme work?

-An institution seeks support from their Vice Chancellor, HR Director and Equality Diversity Inclusion lead.
+An institution seeks support from their Vice Chancellor, HR Director and Equity Diversity Inclusion lead.
 They'll identify advanced career academics, early to mid career academics and PhD students with the desire, commitment and potential to reach professorship.

 WHEN will work closely with institutions to support, share learnings and build networks.